ASAP-Digest/ASAP-Digest/docs/ASAP_DIGEST_ROADMAP.md

 ## Digest Time Machine Value Proposition
 - **Unified Experience**: Consolidates all past digests into a single, intuitive timeline, making it easy to browse and reflect on historical data without navigating multiple pages.
-- **Rich Context**: Integrates mood, sentiment, and life moments, providing a holistic view of each digest’s impact on the user’s life.
+- **Rich Context**: Integrates mood, sentiment, and life moments, providing a holistic view of each digest's impact on the user's life.
 - **Interactive Features**: Allows users to add/edit life moments, listen to archived podcasts, and schedule revisits, fostering deeper engagement with their history.
 - **Emotional Connection**: The audio reflections for scheduled revisits create a nostalgic, personal experience, encouraging users to return to the app over time.
-- **Accessibility**: The audio-first approach (via Alex and Jamie) ensures the feature is accessible to all users, aligning with the app’s core design principles.
+- **Accessibility**: The audio-first approach (via Alex and Jamie) ensures the feature is accessible to all users, aligning with the app's core design principles.

 #### Why It Fits
-- **Alignment with Direction**: The Digest Time Machine builds on ASAP Digest’s strengths in audio narration (Alex/Jamie), personalization (mood, life moments), and content curation (diverse digests).
-It enhances the app’s role as a long-term knowledge companion, complementing the daily podcast and digest delivery by preserving and contextualizing historical data.
+- **Alignment with Direction**: The Digest Time Machine builds on ASAP Digest's strengths in audio narration (Alex/Jamie), personalization (mood, life moments), and content curation (diverse digests).
+It enhances the app's role as a long-term knowledge companion, complementing the daily podcast and digest delivery by preserving and contextualizing historical data.
 - **Leverages Existing Infrastructure**: Uses existing tables (`wp_asap_digests`, `wp_asap_moods`), AI narration, and PWA features (push notifications, service worker), ensuring seamless integration with minimal new development.
-- **Encourages Retention**: By allowing users to reflect on their past and schedule future revisits, the feature fosters long-term engagement, making ASAP Digest a meaningful part of users’ lives over time.
+- **Encourages Retention**: By allowing users to reflect on their past and schedule future revisits, the feature fosters long-term engagement, making ASAP Digest a meaningful part of users' lives over time.

 ---

 ### Digest Time Machine Feature Conclusion
 While ASAP Digest already has elements of an archive through features like Digest Rewind, Time Capsule Digest, One-Tap Digest Save, and Mood History, the new **Digest Time Machine** feature consolidates these into a unified, powerful experience that truly feels like a time machine.
 It automatically archives all digests, provides rich contextual insights (mood, sentiment, life moments), and allows users to interact with their history through audio playback, life moment updates, and scheduled revisits.
-This feature addresses the gaps in the existing implementations, offering a seamless, emotionally resonant way to explore and reflect on past digests, perfectly aligning with the app’s direction of delivering personalized, audio-driven insights.
-Let me know if you’d like to refine this further!
+This feature addresses the gaps in the existing implementations, offering a seamless, emotionally resonant way to explore and reflect on past digests, perfectly aligning with the app's direction of delivering personalized, audio-driven insights.
+Let me know if you'd like to refine this further!

 ## Daily Podcast Feature Value Proposition

-The ASAP Digest app has several compelling features, but one truly unique standout that will likely keep users coming back is the **AI-driven, multi-host daily podcast generation**—a feature inspired by Google’s NotebookLM Audio Overviews but tailored to the app’s digest-focused mission.
+The ASAP Digest app has several compelling features, but one truly unique standout that will likely keep users coming back is the **AI-driven, multi-host daily podcast generation**—a feature inspired by Google's NotebookLM Audio Overviews but tailored to the app's digest-focused mission.
 Let me break down why this feature is unique and how it creates a sticky, engaging experience for users.

 ---